arihara-sudhan/poly-personas/README.md

 These screenshots walk through a full session, start to finish.

 1. Landing on the dashboard with all users.
 I select Ariel.
+(Create users initally)
 ![Screenshot 2025-11-10 194349](sshots/Screenshot%202025-11-10%20194349.png)

 2. Ariel’s space opens with the default General Chat.
 I ask for a friend persona.